deadlydog/deadlydog.github.io/_posts/2023-03-02-Set-default-AutoHotkey-script-editor.md

 ## Registry values to use for popular AutoHotkey script editors

 [There are many editors](https://www.the-automator.com/best-autohotkey-editors-ides/) that can be used to edit AutoHotkey scripts.
+Most have extensions/plugins that should be installed for the best experience.
 Below are some popular editors and their registry value to use.

-When possible, I also included a .reg file that you can download and run to set the registry entry for you, so that you don't need to make manual edits in the Registry Editor as shown above.
+I also included a .reg file that you can download and run to set the registry entry for you, so that you don't need to make manual edits in the Registry Editor as shown above.

 ---